veithly/vue-awesome/README.md

 #### Using with Nuxt.js

-When using Vue-Awesome on the server side with Nuxt.js, it may prompt `Unexpected token import` because Nuxt.js has configured an `external` option by default, which prevent files under `node_modules` from being bundled into the server bundle with only a few exceptions.
-We need to whitelist `vue-awesome` in `nuxt.config.js` as follows:
+When using vue3-awesome on the server side with Nuxt.js, it may prompt `Unexpected token import` because Nuxt.js has configured an `external` option by default, which prevent files under `node_modules` from being bundled into the server bundle with only a few exceptions.
+We need to whitelist `vue3-awesome` in `nuxt.config.js` as follows:

 For **Nuxt.js 2**: